liamwalsh1980/Milestone-Project-4/README.md

 Shopowners/Admin users will see additional links when logged in: -

-- Product Management (For adding new products)
+- Add Product (For adding new products)
 - Admin Panel (for easy access to the backend Django panel to view, amend and delete orders, bookings and user profiles)

 Below the search bar in a horizontal row users can find the following links to click on: -